-As NWOBS prepares to resume programming, we have taken a number of precautions to adapt our courses based on recommendations from local, state and federal agencies.
-We have used CDC, state Health Authority guidance for summer camps, and Outdoor Recreation and American Camp Association guidance to inform our updated program operations.
+As NWOBS resumes programming, we have taken a number of precautions to adapt our courses based on recommendations from local, state and federal agencies.
+We have used CDC, state Health Authority guidance for summer camps, and Outdoor Recreation and American Camp Association guidance to inform our updated program operations and worked to implement procedures to mitigate risk to the extent possible for NWOBS students and staff.
+We regularly review these procedures and consider changes to them, as informed by the most recent guidance from federal, state, and local health authorities and relevant associations.
+For additional information, view our COVID-19 Program Practices.

 What is NWOBS doing to reduce the likelihood of someone bringing COVID-19 to course?